-Barnet Football Club, London Bees, The Hive London and all its associated companies (from now on to be referred to as AHC) acknowledges and accepts it has a responsibility for the wellbeing and safety of all children, young people and vulnerable adults who are under the club's care or utilising the club's facilities.
-It is the duty of all staff working at the club to safeguard the welfare of children, young people, and vulnerable adults by creating an environment that protects them from harm and by being aware and alert to safeguarding at all times.
+Barnet Football Club acknowledges and accepts it has a responsibility for the wellbeing and safety of all Children and young people who are under the Club's care or utilizing the Club's facilities.
+It is the duty of all adults working at the Club to safeguard the welfare of Children and young people by creating an environment that protects them from harm.

-The wellbeing of children, young people and vulnerable adults is paramount for all staff and accordingly, they must make themselves aware of the club's Safeguarding Policy.
+The wellbeing of Children and young people is paramount for all staff and accordingly, they must make themselves aware of the Club's Safeguarding Children Policy.
 Where appropriate, the following guidelines will be supplemented by in-service training and additional guidance.
-AHC must ensure: